chrishatch03/startup/README.md

 ## HTML deliverable

-This deliverable includes the four page structure of my application using HTML.
+This deliverable includes the three page structure of my application using HTML.

 - [x] **HTML pages** - Three HTML pages that represent a login page, a planningBoard page where users will record their plans, and a chat page where users can collaborate.
 - [x] **Links** - Each page includes a navigation bar that links to each page.